-Situated at the confluence of the rivers Narmada and Kaveri, the holy city of Omkareshwar is shaped in the form of Hindu religious symbol 'Om', due to the merging of two valleys and a central pool of Narmada waters.
-It derives its name from 'Omkara' which is just one other name of Lord Shiva.
-Situated on the Mandhata islands, Omkareshwar houses one of the 12 revered Jyotirlingas and hence, draws thousands of devotees each year.
+Situated at the confluence of the rivers Narmada and Kaveri, the holy city of Omkareshwar houses one of the 12 revered Jyotirlingas.
+Shaped in the form of Hindu religious symbol 'Om', due to the merging of two valleys and a central pool of Narmada waters, it derives its name from 'Omkara' which is just one other name of Lord Shiva.
 It has two ancient shrines- Omkareshwar and Amarkareshwar.
 The sacred town also boasts of architectural wonders and scenic beauty, in addition to the pilgrim sites.

 One of the most sacred towns situated in Madhya Pradesh, Omkareshwar resembles the shape of the Hindu Om symbol.
 The town of Omkareshwar consists of two ancient shrines- one is Omkareshwar and the other is Amarkareshwar.
 The holy town is situated on the meeting point of two rivers- Narmada and Kaveri and is a must-visit for all Lord Shiva devotees and tourists alike.
 This meeting between two of the most prominent rivers of India leaves the island in the shape of Hindu symbol Om which is one of the most revered symbols by Hindus.
 The whole area is bounded by mountains and it makes for a very beautiful view.
 A Parikrama around the island is considered to be very religious and the view around the island is also serene and relaxing.
 Kedareshwar temple is also a must-visit for all tourists here.